Article Image

 • Major GPA: This refers to the grades you received in courses specifically related to your major area of study.
 Major GPA can be particularly relevant if the courses are closely related to the job or industry you're targeting.

-• If your overall GPA is strong: Include your overall GPA if it's strong (3.5 or above) and reflects well on your overall academic performance.
+• If your overall GPA is strong: Display your overall GPA if it's strong (3.5 or above) and reflects well on your overall academic performance.
 It's a good indicator of your work ethic and ability to perform across a range of subjects.

 • If your major GPA is higher: If your major GPA is significantly higher than your overall GPA and relevant to the job you're applying for, consider including it either instead of or alongside your overall GPA.